Oscar-Oliveira/Python-3/Temp/_Output.md

 filePath = str(Path(os.path.dirname(__file__)).parent.joinpath("Temp", "with.txt"))

-# Guaranteed to close the file,
+# Guaranteed to close the file
 with open(filePath, "w") as file:
     file.write("Hi there!")
     print(dir(file))